Bargor/Bargor.github.io/_posts/2020-12-18-Comparison-of-3d-math-libraries.md

 Lets analyze the results see the assembly code.

-MSVC compiled code has two anomalies Eigen and Blaze implementations which we would expect to be much better.
+MSVC compiled code has two anomalies, Eigen and Blaze implementations which we would expect to be much better.
 Eigen assembly is:

 ```assembly
 mov         rax,qword ptr [testData]